Novel number two is on its way – here’s the first chapter.

 The partition would be stark, between the rich, white city and the multi-cultural masses on its fringes – and it would be defined by access to transport.
 The poor would be back to relying on their feet.
 The streets would become pedestrian thoroughfares, while the rich travel in and out on trains.
 And the policing would be done by armed gangs in helicopters – some private firm, a cross between Group Four and a bunch of vigilantes.

 Phone boxes will be obsolete.
 Everyone will communicate using video phones.
 They’ll be like those pagers all the politicians have.
-Prostitutes will have to leave their calling cards in virtual reality arcades, or advertise their V-phone numbers on flyers and posters.
+Prostitutes will have to leave their calling cards on lamp-posts and fences, or advertise their services via V-phone messages.

 And yes, why not?
 People are bound to use sex drugs of some sort – Digital Underground are probably spot on.